Our Training Schedule

 Swimming Coaching

-- Our coached swim sessions are based on the Swim Smooth methodology, using Critical Swim Speed as the basis for different types of training.
+- Our coached swim sessions are based on the Swim Smooth methodology.
 The sessions are designed to help triathletes of all levels build confidence, technique, and endurance in the water.
 Whether you’re looking to build stamina or refine your stroke efficiency, our experienced coaches provide structured workouts tailored to your ability.
-Each session focuses on essential skills such as body position and alignment, breathing, and arm stroke, ensuring you develop the strength and technique needed for race day.

-- In our sessions, which take place at three different pools, swimmers are generally grouped by ability to ensure everyone gets the right level of challenge and support.
+- In our sessions swimmers are generally grouped by ability to ensure everyone gets the right level of challenge and support.
 Drills and interval training help improve speed and endurance, while feedback from coaches helps refine your stroke mechanics for maximum efficiency.
 In the run-up to race season we also incorporate drafting, sighting, and turn techniques to better prepare you for open-water conditions.

 Running